malramsay64/phd-thesis/03_Dynamics/results.md

 so over multiple relaxation times their effect averages out.

-![Heterogenneous dynamics taking progressivelyy more relaxation times](../placeholder_figure.png){width=80% #fig:jump_heterogeneities}
+![Heterogeneous dynamics taking progressively more relaxation times](../placeholder_figure.png){width=80% #fig:jump_heterogeneities}

 So here we do observe an increasing length scale